GO48/Inspirational-Quote/README.md

 I build it from scratch and use all the tricks and great practice I learned so far.
 I also learned from building:
 - how to setup background image perfectly
+- responsive great practice about not using fixed width and height, use padding and line-height
-- how to make a div into a link
+- how to make a div into a link without js
 - how to use js to change css

 Tried my best to make the page responsive, maybe should go back after learning module 4.